HakAl/lmgtfy/README.md

 * Takes a search input
 * Generates a funny or absurd fabricated story/summary
-* Optionally generates humorous or weird AI-generated images
-* Displays the result in a fun way (on a React site with no framework)
+* Displays the result in a terminal-like window

 ---